 From there, Candace let us wander around the house.
 The first place we entered was the living room, which had more bunnies than I have ever seen in my life, from floor to ceiling.

 From there we went into the TV room which has a couch and a TV and a ton of bunnies.

 Then we went into the kitchen which has a fridge covered in bunny magnets and other kitchen related bunny products.

-There were also a couple real bunnies in the room next to the kitchen that you could pet.
+There were also a couple of real bunnies in the room next to the kitchen that you could pet.

 After that, we proceeded to the backyard, which had a lot of outdoor bunny stuff including a massive metal bunny head that was a Rose Parade float bunny head that Candace is re-imagining into an art piece called “Big Bunny with Hare.”
 It’s not finished yet, but I am sure it will be unique.

 There was even an area with chalk where you could draw bunnies on the sidewalk.

-I ended up talking to Candace for a while and she told me that she has had over 19,000 visitors to the museum and has news shows, blogs and tourists stop by every day.
-It is evident from conversation that Candace loves bunnies and is very proud of the museum.
-She is a very nice person as well and was a good guide on our bunny tour.
+I ended up talking to Candace for a while, and she told me that she has had over 19,000 visitors to the museum and had news shows, blogs, and tourists stop by every day.
+It is evident from the conversation that Candace loves bunnies and is very proud of the museum.
+She is a very nice person as well and was an excellent guide on our bunny tour.